FOSSEE/st-scripts/getting-started-ipython/script.rst

 Does it work for decimals (or floats)?
 Let's try typing abs(-10.5) and we do get back 10.5.

+Following is an (are) exercise(s) that you must do.

-%% %% Pause the video here, and look-up the documentation of ``round`` and see how to use it.
+%%1%% Look-up the documentation of ``round`` and see how to use it.

+Please, pause the video here.
+Do the exercises and then continue.

 ::